Decision Sciences

 DS 604 Applied Business Forecasting (Units: 3)

-Prerequisites: DS 212 or MATH 124; DS 412; ISYS 263 or passing the waiver exam in basic computer proficiency and information systems); or Bachelor of Science in Statistics majors with MATH 440; or permission of the instructor.
+Prerequisites: DS 212 or ECON 311 or MATH 124; DS 412; ISYS 263 or passing the waiver exam in basic computer proficiency and information systems); or Bachelor of Science in Statistics majors with MATH 440; or permission of the instructor.

 Business forecasting methodology and applications including quantitative and qualitative approaches to short-, medium-, and long-range forecasting.
 Practical aspects of forecasting within the business environment.
 Interrelationships with business planning.
 (Plus-minus letter grade only)